+'''

+Provider=driverCode.DB2COPY1;Password=password;

-''' Provider=driverCode.DB2COPY1; Password=password; Persist Security Info=True; User ID=db2admin; Data Source=TLMA; Location=servername: 50000; Extended Properties="" '''
+Persist Security Info=True;User ID=db2admin;

-• The Provider value consists of:
+Data Source=TLMA;Location=servername:50000;

+Extended Properties=""

+'''

-- A fixed string literal determined by the driver (for example, IBMDADB2 using the IBM driver, or DB20LEDB using the Microsoft driver) - A period (separator) - The database copy (instance) registered name. - Note: Including the database copy name may be optional after DB2 Version 9.7 Fix Pack 8 is applied, but its use resolves an earlier problem with accessing DB2. - Password is the password that the inventory beacon should use when accessing the DB2 database - User ID is the account name that the inventory beacon should use when accessing the DB2 database (read-only privileges are sufficient) - Location includes the name of the server running the database, and the access port (typically 50000, unless locally reconfigured).
+- The Provider value consists of: - A fixed string literal determined by the driver (for example, IBMDADB2 using the IBM driver, or DB20LEDB using the Microsoft driver) - A period (separator) - The database copy (instance) registered name.

+Note: Including the database copy name may be optional after DB2 Version 9.7 Fix Pack 8 is applied, but its use resolves an earlier problem with accessing DB2.

+- Password is the password that the inventory beacon should use when accessing the DB2 database - User ID is the account name that the inventory beacon should use when accessing the DB2 database (DATAACCESS privileges are required, since later versions of ILMT drop and recreate database tables) - Location includes the name of the server running the database, and the access port (typically 50000, unless locally reconfigured).